PATENT APPLICATIONS

 If the applicant is a resident of the Philippines, he by himself may file and prosecute a patent application with the Bureau of Patents.
 He may also authorize a representative do these for him.

-If the applicant is not a resident of the Philippines, he must appoint and appoint a resident agent or representative.
+If the applicant is not a resident of the Philippines, he must appoint a resident agent or representative.

 What are the Routes available in filing a patent application in the Philippines?